-Before changing road position, lanes or turning, always look over your shoulder and scan the road ahead.
+Before changing road position, lanes or turning, always look over your shoulder and up ahead (scan).

 The door zone

 Do not cycle close to vehicles where you can be hit by an opening door; ride a car door length away from parked cars.